-home affairs legal bills
+home affairs extend hours

 Home » Home Affairs legal bills cost department over R110m in a year